xyclone10/repro-marigold/README.md

 # Marigold Reproducibility by xyclone10

 This reproducibility project examines [Marigold](https://ieeexplore.ieee.org/abstract/document/10655342/), a state-of-the-art monocular depth estimation model.
 We provide a concise, step-by-step process to replicate the results exactly as reported in the original paper.
+This repository refers to the original [source code](https://github.com/prs-eth/Marigold) provided by Marigold.

 ## Setup
 The code was tested on: